 Deceptively wide, the Everest’s exterior reminds you that it has American design behind it.
 An SUV that evokes masculinity, and the body lines show it on this particular example.
 Ford took simple design elements, such as in the headlights and taillights, and gave volume to everything around them, making for an exterior that looks larger than it actually is.
 The big theme surrounding the design also trickles down to the wheels, as Ford gives this big boy a set of 20-inch wheels, also in a two-tone design.

 Since exterior styling depends on your preference, it’ll be too subjective to score.
 The team is divided on which of these titans take the cake when it comes to styling.
-We cannot deny that the most radical and attention-grabbing design comes from the Montero, however, the others are safer and more conservative, so there are two camps that you can go with.
+We cannot deny that the new Fortuner is a stunner with all of its amenities and exterior elements.
+It's a nice mix of simplicity and SUV outlandishness.
+However, it is the newest among the three, so your mileage may vary when choosing between these models for their exterior design.

 All SUVs in this comparison have 7-seats, leather seating, and cavernous cargo space in the rear with the third-row down.
 The configuration is pretty standard across the three, with only slight differences between each.
 Legroom across the board is mostly the same, with the third row of seats being the tightest to fit in.
 The cargo area can be expanded by tumbling the middle row bench forward.
 All models also come with a power tailgate and other electronic features but are only available at the top of the line.